-Essentials of Business Law: US Corporate Law for the Global Practitioner
+Essentials of Business Law: US Corporate Law and Governance for the Global Practitioner

 Experienced global practitioners need to be familiar with an evolving universe of legal rules and regulations, judicial precedent, and business practices.
 Understanding key aspects of the US legislative, political, and judicial environment is critical, especially during mergers and other corporate transactions with US firms.

 This program is designed to introduce the basic concepts that drive corporate transactions in the US.
 Through classroom lectures and a series of guest speakers the program will provide an in depth review of the fundamental principles of corporate law and governance, merger and acquisition law and practice, corporate liability and compliance, and key sources of liability for officers and directors.
 There will be special emphasis on US laws that affect enterprises which either have completed or are contemplating mergers or acquisitions involving US entities.
 Instruction for this program will include interactive discussions and hands-on analyses of recent transactions and enforcement proceedings.

 The course will be taught by full-time NYU Law School faculty as well as leading US practitioners.

 Each program can be customized for content, format, and delivery.
 Below are a few indicative topics that could be included in the schedule: